48 Hours in Helsinki

-While Finland is a popular destination its impact on the economy remains very small.
+While Finland is a popular destination, its impact on the economy remains tiny.
 In 2016, the total contribution of travel and tourism represented only 8.8% of the domestic GDP and is only forecasted to rise by 1.9% in 2017.
-The relatively small contribution to the economy is similar when it comes to employment numbers.
-Again, in 2016 total employment connected to the travel and tourism industry was 9.5% and is only expected to rise by 1% in 2017.
+The relatively small contribution to the economy is similar for employment numbers.
+Again, in 2016 the total employment connected to the travel and tourism industry was 9.5% and is only expected to rise by 1% in 2017.

-Unsurprisingly, the majority of foreign visitors are from Russia, Sweden, and Germany.
+Unsurprisingly, most foreign visitors are from Russia, Sweden, and Germany.
 Also unsurprisingly 42% of visitors spend a night in the capital Helsinki, just as we did.
 The second most popular destination is Lapland in northern Finland.
-Finland has a landscape that is conducive almost year round travel with many traveling around Finland in both summer and winter.
+Finland has a landscape that is conducive almost year-round travel with many traveling around Finland in both summer and winter.

 Where to Stay in Helsinki